traebracy/traebracy/README.md

-## Hi there 👋
+## Hi there it's Trae 👋

-**traebracy/traebracy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on reviewing core fundamental programming concepts!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and React early before web development!
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about why I love programming so much!
-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin.
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I started programming at 13, but never took it seriously and would program Roblox games.

-WIP sorry, I still have more projects too upload and more projects to do this summer that are more than just class projects/simple projects without aggregation and file modularity and I also have to learn DSA and work toward finishing my certificates and reaching platinum in codedex and finishing software implementations on my new laptop.

-The documentation on my current repo's is not finished and is a work in progress and I plan to finish the documentation within a week or so...